zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 we decrease SVM's accuracy.
 So that did not work.
 But we did get really good accuracy when the problem was binary, so is there some way to keep the problem binary and get higher accuracy than SVM on its own?
+# Experiment 4: Making the Contribution: Ensemble Methods
 Next we will define a model that will utilize ensemble methods.
-There will be several SVM classifiers trained on non overlapping data and make binary decisiones until an overall classification can be made.
+There will be several SVM classifiers trained on the same data, but with different labels.
+Each classifier will make a binary decision until an overall classification can be made.
 The model will have 1 classifier for each class.
-Each classifier will be trained over the same data, however, for each classifier the rating values will be different.
+Each classifier will be trained over the same data, however, for each classifier the rating values, or the labels, will be different.
 Each classifier will attempt to decide whether the comment's rating is on the left or the right side of the rating continuum.
-Once the algorithm detects that which side the rating is in, it will make its prediction.
+Once the algorithm detects which side the rating is on, it makes a prediction or passes the comment to the next classifier to make a more precise prediction.

 Below is the testing of this Major_Classifier, which when given a comment will attempt to make a prediction as to what the rating is, to the nearest whole number.

-# Experiment 4: Making the Contribution: Ensemble Methods

 ```python
 class Major_Classifier: